-Histones are a group of globular proteins, including H1, H2A, H2B, H3, and H4, that surround DNA to form chromatin.
-Conformational changes in the structure of post-translational histone might occur due to enzymatic alterations in lysine and arginine residues in the amino terminus (78).
-These alternations, such as methylation, acetylation, ubiquitination, lactylation, or phosphorylation, regulate the silencing or expression of certain genes based on the mechanism of modification (7,81,91).
-For example, trimethylation of lysine 4 on histone H3 (H3K4me3) is linked with gene expression, however, lysine 9 dimethylation (H3K9me2) leads to gene silencing (92).
-H3K4me3, in particular, is essential in maintaining the functions of pancreatic β cells, and its restructuring is associated with gene expression changes implicated in diabetes pathogenesis (93).
-For example, overexpression of the Fxyd3 gene, an FXYD domain-containing ion transport regulator 3 gene, reduced glucose-induced insulin secretion of β -cells in diabetic mice (94).
-In this context, a chromatin immunoprecipitation (ChIP) assay revealed that upregulation of H3K4me3 at the transcriptional start site of the Fxyd3 gene in the islets of Glp1r^{-/-}; Gipr^{-/-} double knockout (dKO) mice was associated with a reduction in the expression of Fxyd3 gene (94).

-Another ChIP study involved H3K4me3, H3K27me3, H3K9me3, H3K9Ac, and H4K16Ac, showing an elevation in the level of H3K9Ac of T1DM susceptible genes, such as HLA class II histocompatibility antigen, DRB1 β chain (HLA-DRB1), and HLA-DQB1, in the T1DM group of patients compared to the normal cohort (95).
-Moreover, the acetylation of the Forkhead box protein O1 (FOXO1) gene, which controls thePDX1 gene, and hence the development of pancreatic β -cells and glucose homeostasis.
-Furthermore, it has been reported that deacetylation of histone 3 lysine 9 (H3K9) via histone deacetylase 6 (HDAC6) leads to suppression of the insulin receptor substrate 2 (IRS2) protein, which sequentially leads to the development of insulin resistance (8, 96).
+Histones are a group of globular proteins-including H1, H2A, H2B, H3, and H4-that surround DNA to form chromatin.
+Conformational changes in the structure of post-translational histones may occur due to enzymatic modifications of lysine and arginine residues at the amino terminus [78].
+These alterations-such as methylation, acetylation, ubiquitination, lactylation, or phosphorylation-regulate the silencing or expression of specific genes, depending on the type of modification [7, 78, 90].
+For example, trimethylation of lysine 4 on histone H3 (H3K4me3) is associated with gene expression, whereas dimethylation of lysine 9 (H3K9me2) leads to gene silencing [91].
+H3K4me3, in particular, is essential for maintaining the functions of pancreatic β -cells, and its remodeling is associated with gene expression changes implicated in the pathogenesis of diabetes [92].
+It has been reported that overexpression of the Fxyd3 gene, an FXYD domain-containing ion transport regulator 3 gene, reduces glucose-induced insulin secretion from β -cells in diabetic mice [93].
+In this context, a chromatin immunoprecipitation (ChIP) assay revealed that upregulation of H3K4me3 at the transcriptional start site of the Fxyd3 gene in the islets of GlpIr-/-; Gipr-/- double KO (dKO) mice was associated with reduced expression of the Fxyd3 gene [93].
+Another ChIP study involving H3K4me3, H3K27me3, H3K9me3, H3K9Ac, and H4K16Ac showed elevated levels of H3K9Ac in T1DM-susceptible genes-such as HLA-DRB1 (HLA class II histocompatibility antigen, DRB1 β chain) and HLA-DQB1-in T1DM patients compared to a healthy cohort [94].
+Moreover, acetylation of the FOXO1 gene, which regulates PDX1, plays a role in pancreatic β -cell development and glucose homeostasis.
+Furthermore, it has been reported that deacetylation of histone H3 lysine 9 (H3K9) via histone deacetylase 6 (HDAC6) leads to suppression of insulin receptor substrate 2 (IRS2) protein, which in turn contributes to the development of insulin resistance [8, 95].

-Histone lysine lactylation (Kla) is a novel post-translational histone modification that was first recognized in 2019 (97-100).
-It involves the addition of the lactyl group to the lysine residue of the histone protein, mostly located on H3 and H4, such as H3K18la, H3K14la, and H4K12la (97, 101).
-This modification is derived from lactate, a byproduct of glycolysis, that has been implicated in various biological processes (97,101).
-Similar to other histone modifications, histone Kla activates gene expression and thus is involved in a variety of disease progression, such as cancer (102,103), cardiovascular disorders (97,100,104), and insulin resistance (105).
-A recent study that included 15 lean and 14 obese adults who underwent oral glucose tolerance tests and muscle biopsies showed that higher levels of lactylation occur in the human skeletal muscle of obese individuals, especially females.
-The findings were further supported at the in vitro levels using human skeletal muscle cells (HSkMCs).
-The results showed that lactate exposure led to a dose-dependent rise in IRS-1 serine phosphorylation, which is a marker of insulin resistance (105).
+Histone lysine lactylation (Kla) is a novel post-translational histone modification that was first recognized in 2019 [96-99].
+It involves the addition of a lactyl group to the lysine residue of the histone protein, primarily on H3 and H4, such as H3K18la, H3K14la, and H4K12la [96, 100].
+This modification is derived from lactate, a byproduct of glycolysis, which has been implicated in various biological processes [96, 100].
+Similar to other histone modifications, histone Kla activates gene expression and is involved in the progression of various diseases, including cancer [101, 102], cardiovascular disorders [96, 99, 103], and insulin resistance [104].
+A recent study involving 15 lean and 14 obese adults who underwent oral glucose tolerance tests and muscle biopsies showed that higher levels of lactylation occur in the skeletal muscle of obese individuals, particularly females.
+These findings were further supported by in vitro experiments using human skeletal muscle cells (HSkMCs), which demonstrated that lactate exposure led to a dose-dependent increase in IRS-1 serine phosphorylation-a marker of insulin resistance [104].